Tasty Planet: Cyberpunk Penguin

 In the future, most of the ice on Earth has melted, resulting in a sea level rise.
 A group of penguins has been confined to a barren island, while most of humanity has moved to floating islands.
 One penguin develops the ability to fly and eventually grows big enough to destroy the cities.

 Martian Grey Goo

 In 2057, the first humans are finally able to land on Mars.
 However, one of the crew members reports observing "anomalies" in the ice samples he had brought with him.
 The "anomalies" turn out to be from a grey goo frozen in ice, which is subatomic in size.
 The goo begins to eat atoms before growing in size to destroy Mars and the observable universe.
 The universe is revealed to be a singular quark in a much larger universe, allowing for infinite consumption.

 Tasty Planet: Final Bite (2026)

-Tasty Planet: Final Bite is the upcoming fifth game in the franchise, and will be released in 2026.
+Tasty Planet: Final Bite is the fifth game in the franchise, and was released in 2026.
 It has six chapters.
 Each of the six chapters features a different storyline and protagonist.